kylejones200/psis_4700_applied_ai/webslides/topic_Understanding-Large-Language-Models.md

 ## Why "Bigger" Isn't Always "Better"

-Beyond a point, gains flatten.
+Beyond a point, gains flatten
-Smarter training, better data, and retrieval systems often outperform raw size.
+Smarter training, better data, and retrieval systems often outperform raw size
 Modern trend: "Right-sized intelligence."

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.